Tragic Details That Have Come Out About Deadliest Catch

 The death of Mahlon Reyes

 In August 2020, there was the announcement of more sad news: Mahlon Reyes, a deckhand and regular aboard both the Seabrooke and the Cape Caution, had passed away suddenly and unexpectedly.
-Reyes was home when he suffered a major heart attack — according to USA Today, he was immediately taken to the hospital in his hometown of Whitefish, Montana.
-Reyes, 38, was transferred to life support, but after a day his family made the decision to remove him from it.
+Reyes was home when he had a major heart attack — he was immediately taken to the hospital in his hometown of Whitefish, Montana.
+Reyes, 38, was transferred to life support, but a day later, his family made the decision to remove him from it.

 Their Facebook memorial and tribute read in part: "On Sunday night our family together made the hardest choice we've ever made and that was to remove him from life support.
 Mahlon's body was tired and had put up an amazing fight.
 He was the strongest guy we knew.
 He was surrounded by so much love."